Fire and rescue services

 More information:

-You can drive in Hong Kong for up to 12 months if you have a valid Australian driver's licence or International Driving Permit (IDP).
+You may be able to drive in Hong Kong for up to 12 months if you have a valid Australian driver's licence (digital driver's licences may not be accepted) or International Driving Permit (IDP).

 Make sure your insurance covers you if you drive without a Hong Kong driver's licence.